-Jesse Hill and Melissa Surlett of Academy 20 School District in Colorado Springs (pictured) won the state Special Needs Roadeo, while Ray Goik of Cherry Creek Schools won the conventional roadeo and Don Hough of Adams-12 Five Star Schools won the state "Best of the Best" technicians contest.
+Jesse Hill and Melissa Surlett of Academy 20 School District in Colorado Springs (pictured, at left) won the state Special Needs Roadeo while Ray Goik of Cherry Creek Schools won the conventional roadeo and Don Hough of Adams-12 Five Star Schools won the state “Best of the Best” technicians contest.

 The association also presented a posthumous award to the family of a Jefferson County Public Schools bus driver who was killed in the line of duty in March during a storm.
 Jack Garland was based out of the district’s West terminal, which services a predominantly mountainous area.
 He was pulled over off the roadway during his afternoon route on March 7 to install tire chains on his rear wheels when a six-car accident occurred, said Theresa Anderson, a former director of transportation for the district and now a state and national transportation consultant.

 “It is believed one of the cars spun out and hit him while he was bent down,” she told STN.
 “It appears he died on the scene.
 Luckily he did not have children on board.”

 Meanwhile, Kimberly Venable of Englewood Public Schools won the associations Operations Person of the Year Award.
 Carrie Moore of Jefferson County Public Schools won Paraprofessional of the Year.
 George Casais of Alamosa School District won Driver of the Year.

 Below are the complete, final standings for tthe technician and roadeo competitions.

 1st – Don Hough (left) of Adams-12, Five Star Schools

 2nd – Patrick Maloney of Douglas County Public Schools